-CAST YOUR MIND BACK TO THE MILLENIUM.
-A time when we first came to grips with Big Brother, a time when the Millennium Dome was revealed to a (semi) astonished English public and a time when Ipswich Town briefly became the talking point of English football.
+Cast your mind back to the turn of the millennium.
+A time when we first came to grips with Big Brother, a time when the Millennium Dome was revealed to a semi-astonished English public and a time when Ipswich Town briefly became the talking point of English football.
 Managed by Scotsman George Burley, the Tractor Boys went from playoff champions in 2000 to challenging for the top four in the Premiership in less than a year.
 What’s more, they did so on a shoestring budget.

 Sadly for the Tractor Boys their time in the sun was not to last and by 2002, they found themselves back in Division One.
-The early noughties saw the Suffolk side experience both the highs and lows of English football in quick succession.
+The early-2000s saw the Suffolk side experience both the highs and lows of English football in quick succession.